 Credit for Early Retirement or Replacement – Each fleet owner that claims credit for the retirement or replacement of vehicles from March 1, 2006, to March 1, 2010, under sections 2449.1(b)(14) or 2449.1(b)(16) shall maintain records substantiating the fleet’s claim of previous ownership for those vehicles.

+Renewable Diesel Recordkeeping – Each fleet must maintain documents that demonstrate compliance with the renewable diesel requirements outlined in section 2449.1(f).
+These documents must show the date and volumes of fuel purchased and could include receipts of fuel purchases, purchase orders, or fueling contracts.
+Each fleet owner shall maintain the records required under this provision for three calendar years from the date the transaction is completed.

+Fleets must also maintain records in accordance with section 2449.1(f)(3).

-Record Retention – Each fleet owner shall maintain the records for each vehicle subject to the regulation for the overall fleet as long as the owner has a fleet or January 1, 2030, whichever is earlier.
-If vehicle ownership is transferred, the seller shall convey the vehicle records including vehicle data under section 2449(g)(1)(B), engine data under section 2449(g)(1)(C), and VDECS data under section 2449(g)(1)(D) to the buyer.
-If fleet ownership is transferred, the seller shall convey the fleet records including fleet data under sections 2449(g)(1)(A) through (H) to the buyer.
-Any person selling a vehicle with an engine subject to this regulation in California must maintain records of the disclosure of regulation applicability required by section 2449(j) for three years after the sale.
+Record Retention – Each fleet owner shall maintain the records for each vehicle subject to the regulation and for the overall fleet as long as the owner has a fleet or until January 1, 2037, whichever is earlier.
+If vehicle ownership is transferred, the seller shall convey the vehicle records, including vehicle data under section 2449(g)(1)(B), engine data under section 2449(g)(1)(C), and VDECS data under section 2449(g)(1)(D), to the buyer.
+If fleet ownership is transferred, the seller shall convey the fleet records, including fleet data, under sections 2449(g)(1)(A) through (H) to the buyer.
+Any person selling a vehicle with an engine subject to this regulation in California must maintain records of the disclosure of regulation applicability required by section 2449(l) for three years after the sale.